 Those long term visitors with a Singapore Driving License, who wish to apply for an International Driving License in Singapore; it can be done via the Automobile Association of Singapore.
 It is the only authorised issuer in Singapore.

-Online Applications are accepted for issuing an International Driving License in Singapore.
+The Singaporean Automobile AssociationOnly the Automobile Association of Singapore is authorised to issue International Driving License in Singapore.
+You can either apply online or opt for the walk-in option at their office.
 It usually takes seven working days to get issued via local delivery; however, if you want it urgently, you can submit a walk-in application at their office in Kallang Bahru and Ang Mo Kio to receive your License on the spot.

 It only takes an hour with a cost of $20 for a validity of one year.